Rafi-hasmud/Covid-Portfolio-Project/README.md

 ### Part - 2

 These SQL queries were used in the COVID-19 Portfolio Project for further deep analysis.
-They were also executed in Microsoft SQL Server Management Studio and were used to generate visualizations and insights about the COVID-19 pandemic.

 #### Global Numbers
 ```sql